From the HSS Manual of Rheumatology and Outpatient Orthopedic Disorders

 - Analgesics may be used in conjunction with an anti-inflammatory drug.

 - Soft-tissue injections.
-For bursitis or tendinitis, local injection with a corticosteroid such as 40 mg of methylprednisolone acetate (Depo-Medrol) and 3 to 5 mL of 1% lidocaine is effective.
+For bursitis or tendonitis, local injection with a corticosteroid such as 40 mg of methylprednisolone acetate (Depo-Medrol) and 3 to 5 mL of 1% lidocaine is effective.
 If no improvement occurs after one injection, two more weekly injections may be given or the injection can be performed under ultrasound guidance to assure optimal needle placement.

 - Attempts should be made to maintain passive and active hip motion without aggravating the underlying pain.